Johnny Depp and Amber Heard's Defamation Trial: All the Highlights From Closing Arguments - E! Online

 Content warning: This story discusses sexual assault and abuse.

-Johnny Depp and Amber Heard's defamation trial is just about to head to the jury.
+Johnny Depp and Amber Heard's defamation trial is headed to the jury.

 On May 27, attorneys for both parties presented closing arguments in a Virginia courtroom.

-Note: This post was first published on Friday, May 27, 2022 at 10:47 a.m.
-PST and updated with additional testimony.